jericho1338/binance-position-calculator/README.md

 - Turning the extension ON or OFF

+**Set position size automatically**

+- Set the position size automatically into the position size input field.
+If turned off, calculation will be logged only onto the log window (if the Logger window setting is turned ON)

 **Max risk (on a trade) %**

 - maximum percentage risk on each trade - percent values used